-This highly-jargoned 2015 UK study found that connections made by the thalamus part of the limbic system of the developing human fetus had a critical period of the last trimester of womb-life.
+This highly-jargoned 2015 UK study found that connections made by the thalamus of the developing human fetus had a critical period of the last trimester of womb-life.
 Babies born before the 33rd week of gestation experienced thalamic disconnections compared with normal-term babies and adults.
 The disconnections increased with a shorter womb-life.

 The thalamus of premature babies also developed stronger connections with areas of the face, lips, tongue, jaw, and throat.
 They presumably needed these connections for survival actions such as breathing and feeding that aren’t a part of the last trimester of womb-life.